J-Rod done: Lopez, Rodriguez call off 2-year engagement - WTMJ

 The New York Post’s Page Six was the first to report on the couple’s breakup.
 A representative for Lopez did not return an email request for comment.

-The last time Lopez and Rodriquez posted a photo together was last month in the Dominican Republic.
+The last time Lopez and Rodriguez posted a photo together was last month in the Dominican Republic.

 The couple was given the nickname, J-Rod, three years ago after they landed on the cover of Vanity Fair magazine.